 Where selected, the TPD Insurance Benefit Amount is payable in the event of Total and Permanent Disablement.

 This section contains some information about TPD Insurance.
 Full details of TPD Insurance can be found in Section 2.2.

 You must also refer to Section 1.1.4 for a summary of other applicable benefits and options applicable to TPD Insurance.

 When we won't pay Total and Permanent Disablement resulting from: • an intentional self-inflicted act is excluded (refer to Section 2.2.3). • a special condition.
 If applicable, the special condition will be shown in the Policy Schedule.
-TPD definitions available 'Own occupation' • 'Any occupation' Activities of Daily Living (ADL) (Occupational restrictions may apply) Premium type/Entry age • Stepped premiums: 19 - 62 (age next birthday) Level premiums: 19 - 60 (age next birthday) Maximum Benefit Amount • Up to \$3 million Restrictions apply depending on your occupation, age or when Attached or Linked to another Plan. • Where Attached or Linked to Life Insurance, the TPD Insurance Benefit Amount cannot exceed the Life Insurance Benefit Amount. • Where Attached to Critical Illness Insurance, the TPD Insurance Benefit Amount cannot exceed the Critical Illness Benefit Amount.
-Plan end date Policy anniversary before your 65th birthday Ownership • Individual • Superannuation (TAL Super, eligible retail superannuation fund, SMSF) • Trust Company/business Joint ownership Plan structure Standalone TPD Insurance TPD Insurance Attached or Linked to Life Insurance TPD Insurance Attached to Critical Illness Insurance Superlink TPD (Refer to Section 1.2.2 for information on Plan structures)
+TPD definitions available 'Own occupation' • 'Any occupation' Activities of Daily Living (ADL) (Occupational restrictions may apply) Premium type/Entry age Variable Age-Stepped Premiums: 19 - 62 (age next birthday) Variable Premiums: 19 - 60 (age next birthday) The maximum entry ages for the following options are: Premium Relief Option: 62 (age next birthday); Business Insurance Option: 60 (age next birthday).
+Maximum Benefit Amount • Up to \$3 million (Up to \$5 million for specified occupations subject to financial underwriting).
+Restrictions apply depending on your occupation, age or when Attached or Linked to another Plan.
+Where Attached or Linked to Life Insurance, the TPD Insurance Benefit Amount cannot exceed the Life Insurance Benefit Amount.
+Where Attached to Critical Illness Insurance, the TPD Insurance Benefit Amount cannot exceed the Critical Illness Benefit Amount.
+Plan end date Policy anniversary before your 65th birthday.
+Refer to Section 2.4.2 for full details on the Premium Relief Option and Business Insurance Option plan end dates.
+Ownership Individual • Superannuation (TAL Super, eligible retail superannuation fund, SMSF) • Trust Company/business Joint ownership Plan structure Standalone TPD Insurance TPD Insurance Attached or Linked to Life Insurance TPD Insurance Attached to Critical Illness Insurance Superlink TPD (Refer to Section 1.2.2 for information on Plan structures)

-Included benefits Brief description Refer to section Structured outside superannuation Structured through superannuatior TPD Benefit The Benefit Amount is paid if you become Totally and Permanently Disabled, depending on the applicable TPD definition.
-2.2.1 Advanced Payment Benefit An advanced payment of 25% of the TPD Insurance Benefit Amount, up to a maximum of \$500,000 if you suffer Loss of use of a Single Limb (permanent) or Loss of Sight in One Eye (permanent).
-2.2.1 Death Benefit (only available with Standalone TPD Insurance structured through Pays the lesser of \$10,000 or the Benefit Amount if you die and the TPD Benefit is not payable.
-2.2.1 TAL Super) 5 Brief description Refer to section Structured outside superannuation Structured through superannuation TAL Super) Brief description If 100% of the TPD Insurance Benefit Amount is paid, you can repurchase Life Insurance in 12 months' time, up to the TPD Insurance Benefit Amount paid.
-The request must be made in writing within the specified time frame. outside through
+Included benefits Brief description Refer to section Structured outside superannuation Structured through superannuation TPD Benefit The Benefit Amount is paid if you become Totally and Permanently Disabled, depending on the applicable TPD definition.
+2.2.1 ~ ✓ Advanced Payment Benefit An advanced payment of 25% of the TPD Insurance Benefit Amount, up to a maximum of \$500,000 if you suffer Loss of use of a Single Limb (permanent) or Loss of Sight in One Eye (permanent).
+2.2.1 ~ × Death Benefit (only available with Standalone TPD Insurance structured through TAL Super) Pays the lesser of \$10,000 or the Benefit Amount if you die and the TPD Benefit is not payable.
+2.2.1 × ~ Optional benefits Brief description Refer to section Structured outside superannuation Structured through superannuation Death Buy-Back Option (only available if TPD Insurance is Attached or Linked If 100% of the TPD Insurance Benefit Amount is paid, you can repurchase Life Insurance in 12 months' time, up to the TPD Insurance Benefit Amount paid.
+The request must be made in writing within the specified time frame.
+2.2.2 ~ ~ premium for the portion of Life Insurance equivalent to the TPD Benefit paid, will be waived and will not be eligible for increases under the Inflation Protection Benefit, Guaranteed Future Insurability Benefit and